elonganrochester/ADATscan/README.md

 # ADATscan
 This repository contains the code for ADATscan and results derived from ADATscan.
-ADATscan is a python script that takes in a fasta file of orfs (no introns, no newline characters in sequences) ADATscan requires the user to input the multiple testing correction method they desire.
+ADATscan is a python script that takes in a fasta file of orfs (no introns, no newline characters in sequences) and outputs whether the entries in the file show enrichment or depletion for ADAT-dependent codons as compared to the exomic background of codon usage.
+ADATscan requires the user to input the multiple testing correction method they desire.
 Bonferroni or the Banjamini-Hochberg have been implemented.
 If the Banjamini-Hochberg correction is desired then the user must also input the desired FDR.
 ADATscan outputs three files:
 1) The background model of ADAT-dependent codon usage in the exome provided